 People v.
 Miami Nation Enterprises, 223 Cal.
 App.
 4th 21, 166 Cal.
 Rptr.
 3d 800 (Cal.
 App.
 2014) (holding that tribal sovereign immunity protected tribal entity from state regulation of short-term internet lending).

 Ms. Ducheneaux practices primarily in the area of litigation.
 She represents tribes and tribal entities in state, tribal, and federal courts, including state, tribal, and federal appellate courts and the U.S. Supreme Court.
 Ms. Ducheneaux’s experience includes complex commercial litigation, federal regulatory litigation, and suits proceeding under the Administrative Procedures Act.
 Substantive areas include Indian Country e-commerce, tribal sovereign immunity, tribal civil jurisdiction, administrative law, environmental law, religious freedom, matters involving tribal sovereign immunity from suit, tribal treaty rights, constitutional law, election law, land-into-trust, taxation, tobacco, and cases arising under the Indian Child Welfare Act.
 Ms. Ducheneaux has experience coordinating concurrent federal civil regulatory litigation and federal criminal investigations on behalf of tribal entities.
 Ms. Ducheneaux also has experience managing large e-discovery collections and productions in both civil and criminal matters.

-Recently, Ms. Ducheneaux has been lead litigation counsel for the Cheyenne River Sioux Tribe (co-lead plaintiffs with the Standing Rock Sioux Tribe) in the ongoing Dakota Access Pipeline litigation, which resulted in significant victories treaty rights and NEPA that finally ended in 2022 when the U.S. Supreme Court declined to hear the oil company’s further appeals.
+Recently, Ms. Ducheneaux was lead litigation counsel for the Cheyenne River Sioux Tribe (co-lead plaintiffs with the Standing Rock Sioux Tribe) in the Dakota Access Pipeline litigation, which resulted in significant victories treaty rights and NEPA that finally ended in 2022 when the U.S. Supreme Court declined to hear the oil company’s further appeals.
 Ms. Ducheneaux also led her Tribe to victories in the lower court and D.C.
 Circuit on the CARES Act in 2020, on COVID-19 Checkpoints in 2020, and protecting the Lakota people’s sacred Black Hills in 2021.
 Ms. Ducheneaux has been proud to successfully defend numerous tribes and tribal entities on the basis of tribal sovereign immunity from suit, including premier tribal economic development corporation Ho-Chunk, Inc. Finally, Ms. Ducheneaux was honored to be on the team that represented the Match-E-Be-Nash-She-Wish Band of Potawatomi Indians (Gun Lake Tribe) in their 2017 victory in the U.S. Supreme Court in Patchak v.
 Zinke, 138 S.Ct.
 897 (2017).